Heenanl/MLOpsv2_Workshop/README.md

 In this workshop, we provided both CLI and SDK exercise.
 You can choose your preferred option.
 The exercise starts from ml-pipeline folder.

-There are 2 labs in this workshop:
+There are 3 labs in this workshop, with an optional lab4:

 ## Lab 1.
 Building a training pipeline.
 It can be a custom model pipeline or automl pipeline.
   - Experiment with notebooks in `notebooks` folder to explore data and model
+  - Update .env.sample and fill the respective subscription, resource group and workspace values.
+Rename file to .env.
   - Build pipeline by navigating to `ml-pipelines` and run ml-pipelines\sdk\train-sdkv2.ipynb
   - Review components of the pipeline and fill in missing parts and references
   - Once pipeline is run, Model will be trained and registered in the WS registry

 ## Lab 2.
-Building a deployment pipeline, it could either a online endpoint or batch online.
+Building a deployment pipeline, it could either be an online endpoint or batch endpoint.
   - Deploy Model by navigating to `ml-pipelines` and running corresponding notebooks for batch deployment ml-pipelines\sdk\deploy-batch-endpoint-sdkv2.ipynb or online deployment ml-pipelines\sdk\deploy-online-endpoint-sdkv2.ipynb

 ## Lab 3.
 CICD

 The following steps show how to run the model training and deployment pipeline via Azure devops pipelines using Azure ML Cli extension.
-For simulating the same flow with  SDKv2, we jump to step 3.b.
+For simulating the same flow with  SDKv2, we jump to step 3.2.

-#### 3.a1 Set up Azure DevOps Repository
+#### 3.1a Set up Azure DevOps Repository

+1. Verify/Update the resource names, service connection names in ./config-infra-dev.yml and ./config-infra-prod.yml files.
-1. Create an organization in Azure DevOps and add a project
+2. Create an organization(if not already there) in Azure DevOps and add a project
-2. Initialize a Git repository and clone it to your local machine
+3. Initialize a Git repository and clone it to your local machine
-3. Add this code to your repository:
+4. Add this code to your repository:

 ```powershell
 # Initialize git repository (if not already done)